gradient-pulse/phi-mesh/README.md

 ## Add pulses → *grow the map*

-	1. Add a new YAML pulse to pulse/….
+	1. Add a new YAML pulse under pulse/… (the minimal schema only: title, date, summary, tags, papers, podcasts).
-	2. Commit & push — GitHub Actions will update the tag index and regenerate the map automatically.
+	2. Commit & push — GitHub Actions will:
+		•	clean pulses to the minimal schema,
+		•	regenerate docs/data.js,
+		•	redeploy the Tag Map.
 	3. Open the Φ–Mesh Tag Map to see the changes live.

-*Future Update:* Populate a short `summary` per tag in `docs/data.js` and enable tooltips via `docs/map_node_tooltip.js`.

 ---